ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

     ## If you need help with QIIME, see:
     ## http://help.qiime.org

 Hmm, an error message!
-Let's read it carefully to see what it says.
+Let’s read it carefully to see what it says.

 It is saying that some of the barcodes are not valid golay codes.
-We know that these barcodes are golay barcodes (as is common with 16s barcodes), so that can't be right.
+We know that these barcodes are golay barcodes (as is common with 16s barcodes), so that can’t be right.

-It says that we could disable barcode error correction with the `--barcode_type 12` option, but that's a bit like disabling the brakes in our car because they squeal.
+It says that we could disable barcode error correction with the `--barcode_type 12` option, but that’s a bit like disabling the brakes in our car because they squeal.

-It asks if they "need to be reverse complemented".
-There are two options for doing that: - --rev\_comp\_barcode: Reverse complement barcode reads before lookup \[default: False\] - --rev\_comp\_mapping\_barcodes: Reverse complement barcode in mapping before lookup (useful if barcodes in mapping file are reverse complements of golay codes) \[default: False\]
+It asks if they “need to be reverse complemented”.
+There are two options for doing that: - –rev\_comp\_barcode: Reverse complement barcode reads before lookup \[default: False\] - –rev\_comp\_mapping\_barcodes:
+Reverse complement barcode in mapping before lookup (useful if barcodes in mapping file are reverse complements of golay codes) \[default:
+False\]

-Let's try one
+Let’s try one

 ``` bash
 set -u